 RaisetheMinimumWage.com, a project of the National Employment Law Project, charted the real value of the minimum wage over time.
 The minimum wage of $1.60 an hour in 1968 would be worth $10.90 per hour in 2013 dollars.

 The states can set their own minimum wages.
-While having a lower minimum wage than the federally mandated minimum doesn't affect worker pay in that state, having a higher one does; as of February, 2015, 29 states and the District of Columbia had set higher minimums than the federal requirement.
-In addition, some cities have mandated their own minimum wages, which may be higher than the state or federal thresholds.
-San Francisco and Seattle have both set higher minimum wages -- $11.05 per hour for San Francisco as of January 2015, and eventually $15 per hour for Seattle, to be increased in stages over the next few years.
+While having a lower minimum wage than the federally mandated minimum doesn’t affect worker pay in that state, having a higher one does; as of 2016, 29 states and the District of Columbia have set higher minimums than the federal requirement.
+In addition, some cities including San Francisco and Seattle have mandated their own minimum wages, which may be higher than the state or federal thresholds.

-Then there's the issue of tipped workers.
-Federal law states that workers who make more than $30 a month in tips and earn an income that averages out to the federal minimum hourly wage can be paid a special minimum wage solely for tipped workers of $2.13 an hour -- a rate that hasn't changed in over 20 years.
-As of 2015, it is legal to pay tipped workers only the federal minimum in 17 states, Puerto Rico, and the U.S. Virgin Islands.
+Then there’s the issue of tipped workers.
+Federal law states that workers who make more than $30 a month in tips and earn an income that averages out to the federal minimum hourly wage can be paid a special minimum wage solely for tipped workers of $2.13 an hour — a rate that hasn’t changed in over 20 years.
 Other states and territories set higher wages for tipped workers, and some, like Alaska and California, require tipped workers to be paid the full minimum wage before tips.

-Finally, in the 2014 State of the Union Address, President Obama announced that he was raising the minimum wage for federal workers to $10.10 an hour, and urged Congress to follow suit for all minimum-wage workers -- without success.
+In his 2014 State of the Union Address, President Obama announced that he was raising the minimum wage for federal workers to $10.10 an hour, and urged Congress to follow suit for all minimum-wage workers — without success.